MoebiusThrip/historian/README.md

 Of course, the double slit experiment encompasses more than just interference patterns.
 The interference goes away upon placing a detector at one slit.

 But no detection occurs without interaction, likely with some exchange of momentum.
 The particle going through the detected slit is no longer traveling at precisely the same velocity it was before.
-Therefore, 1 plancksworth of action is now a different distance, smearing the effect.
+Therefore, 1 unit of action is now a different distance, smearing the pattern.
 This is why there are weak measurements that disturb the interference pattern less and strong measurements that disturb the pattern more.

-Simulations are planned testing for this effect.
+This simulation should be able to test for this effect as well, by altering the characteristic distance once crossing a detected slit.

 #### References